chronoDave/Doombox/README.md

 A music player designed with large music collections in mind.

-## Cutting-edge

-This is the cutting-edge build.
-Stuff might not work, or worse, break.
-If you're looking for a more stable build, please check either master or the pre-built version.

 ## Known bugs

  - `<SliderPlayer />` gets disconnected from `Audio` occasionally when using .flac files, causing the slider value to go out of sync and pause / play not playing from the correct time.